SchwarzIT/onyx/apps/showcase/content/en/components/03.basic/shortcut/index.md

 status: experimental
 ---

-The shortcut component displays keyboard shortcut sequences with visual key representations.
-It supports multi-step sequences, operating system specific symbols (macOS, Windows) and interactive highlighting of pressed keys.
+The shortcut component offers a visual representation of a shortcut sequence.
+It supports multi-step sequences and operating system-specific symbols for macOS and Windows.
+It can also highlight pressed keys interactively.

 ## Examples

 ### Basic

 A basic shortcut consists out of one or multiple keys.
 Optionally, the `highlight` property can be set to `auto` to visually highlight pressed keys of the shortcut.
-Note that this will attach keyboard event listeners so we recommend to not overuse this feature for performance.

 The following shortcut is executed when pressing `Control` and `C` at the same time.